ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 A word of caution: **stay away from something known as romaji!!** These are Japanese sounds in latin alphabet.
 Your brain will use this as a crutch.
 Pretend it does not exist.
 Seriously. **Learn hiragana!**

 The Japanese language and culture blog, Tofugu, is rather helpful.
 Check out the resources on [this page](https://www.tofugu.com/learn-japanese/)!

-There is also a very thorough method of learning Japanese written by redditor [SuikaCider](https://www.reddit.com/user/SuikaCider/) which can be found [here](https://docs.google.com/document/d/10bRzVblKVOsQJjTc2PIi1Gbj_LrsJCkMkh0SutXCZdI/edit#).

 We also recommend checking out the OMF language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).
 They have resources for learning Christian terminology that are particularly useful for missionaries.